13 Relationship Agreements for More Pleasure

 How To Create Your Own Relationship Agreements

-Reflect on the habits in your relationship (if you’re non-monogamous, choose one to get started).
+Reflect on the habits in your relationship.
+If you’re non-monogamous, choose one to get started.
 How do you and your partner interact day-to-day?
 What roles do you each play in your relationship?
 In the bedroom?
-Who does what around the house, if you live together
+Who does what around the house, if you live together?

 Once you’ve mapped out the agreements you already have, explore your feelings for them.
 Did you choose these?
 Are you satisfied with them?
 Do they bring you pleasure?
 If there’s an agreement that’s bugging you, regardless of whether it’s how things have always been or something you previously chose, talk to your beau about it.